aerth/blog/post/cosgo.md

 +++

+Edit: Here is a link to a running cosgo instance: https://isupon.us

 While I was designing web sites, I noticed most of the logic in typical web sites happens *in the form*.
 For example:

   * Plain old Contact forms